cyclic-software/docs/docs/troubleshooting/main-entry-point-does-not-exist.md

 ## Why does this happen?

-By default when you run `npm init` it creates a `main` entry in `package.json` which points to `index.js`.
-Most frameworks init their entry points in files other than `index.js` in the root directory.
-Hence the mismatch in default behavior.
+By default, when you run `npm init`, it creates a `main` entry in `package.json` which points to `index.js`.
+Most frameworks init their entry points in files other than `index.js` in the root directory, hence the mismatch in default behavior.